-Students interested and qualified to enroll in dual credit and/or dual enrollment courses through State Tech will be admitted as non-degree seeking students.
-The following procedure must be followed to enroll in State Tech dual credit/dual enrollment courses.
+The following procedure must be followed to apply, be admitted, and enroll in State Tech dual credit/dual enrollment courses.

-Dual credit/dual enrollment admission decisions are based on the current admission policy and are in accordance with the college’s standard practices on equal opportunity.
+Dual credit/dual enrollment admission decisions are based on the State Tech’s current admission policy and are in accordance with State Tech’s equal opportunity/affirmative action policies.

 |Dual credit classes

 (taught by high school or career center instructor)

 |$88 per credit hour plus books and course materials|